 While attending law school, Dr. Fu was an outstanding associate and technical editor of the Santa Clara High Technology Law Journal.

-Dr. Fu has authored and co-authored one book chapter and 24 journal and conference papers.
+Dr. Fu is a U.S. patent holder and has authored and co-authored one book chapter and 24 journal and conference papers.
 He was a reviewer for IEEE journals on circuits and systems.

 Dr. Fu’s native language is Mandarin Chinese.